orchidsoftware/orchid.software/docs/en/docs/filters.md

 ```php
 Post::filters()->defaultSort('id', 'desc')->paginate();
 ```

-Automatic HTTP sorting will not work with model fields obtained through relationships.
-If you need to sort by such fields, you can use the <a href="https://github.com/kirschbaum-development/eloquent-power-joins">Eloquent Power Joins</a> package.
-With its help you can solve the sorting problem:
+Automatic sorting and filtering of HTTP requests will not work with fields of models obtained through relationships.
+If you need sorting or filtering based on such fields, you can use third-party packages, such as [Eloquent Power Joins](https://github.com/kirschbaum-development/eloquent-power-joins).
+This package can help you solve this issue:

 ```php
 User::orderByPowerJoins('profile.city');
 User::orderByPowerJoins('profile.city', 'desc');
 ```

-But you will have to write your own handler for the HTTP sort parameter, because the package does not automatically understand that the '-' sign before the field name means desc, and also catch and use package methods only when you sort only by fields connected through connections.
+However, you will need to manually handle the HTTP parameters `sort` and `filter`, as the package does not automatically recognize that the `-` sign before the field name indicates descending order for sorting, and also how to apply filters.
+You can do this using a "Filter."
+Additionally, you should only use the package methods for sorting or filtering based on fields accessible through relationships.